agdc-research-trial/gdf/docs/installation/database/passing-configuration.rst

 ===========================

 The new configuration engine introduced in datacube-1.9 is not fully backwards compatible with that used previously.
-This section notes the changes which administrators and maintainers should be aware of before upgrading.
+This section notes the changes which administrators, maintainers and developers should be aware of before upgrading.

 Merging multiple config files
 -----------------------------